BrunoMCBraga/Reversing-Resources/Notes/Registers.md

 #  What are model-specific registers?
 These registers are CPU-specific and are indexed using a 32-bit integer and read/written through RDMSR/WRMSR instructions.
 They are only accessible on ring 0.
 SYSENTER transfers execution to the address stored in MSR 0x176 (IA32_SYSENTER_EIP) which is set by the OS and contains the handler for system calls.
+As for SYSCALL, RIP is set to MSR 0x82 (IA32_LSTAR_MSR) is used.